socomsystems/documentation/admin_manual/installation/example_ubuntu.rst

     apt-get install php7.2-gd php7.2-json php7.2-mysql php7.2-curl php7.2-mbstring
     apt-get install php7.2-intl php-imagick php7.2-xml php7.2-zip

-* This installs the packages for the Nextcloud core system.
+* This installs the packages for the cyfrSpaces core system.
   If you are planning on running additional apps, keep in mind that they might require additional packages.
 See :ref:`prerequisites_label` for details.

 * At the installation of the MySQL/MariaDB server, you will be prompted to create a root password.
-Be sure to remember your password as you will need it during Nextcloud database setup.
+Be sure to remember your password as you will need it during cyfrSpaces database setup.

-Now download the archive of the latest Nextcloud version:
+Now download the archive of the latest cyfrSpaces version:

-* Go to the `Nextcloud Download Page <https://nextcloud.com/install>`_.
+* Go to the `cyfrSpaces Download Page <https://cyfr.space/install>`_.
-* Go to **Download Nextcloud Server > Download > Archive file for server owners** and download either the tar.bz2 or .zip archive.
+* Go to **Download cyfrSpaces Server > Download > Archive file for server owners** and download either the tar.bz2 or .zip archive.
 * This downloads a file named nextcloud-x.y.z.tar.bz2 or nextcloud-x.y.z.zip
   (where x.y.z is the version number).